RoSchmi/Esp32_RingDoorBell_Alexa_Sinric_FritzPhone/README.md

 Now we come to the 'Ring Video Doorbell' part.
 To continue, the doorbell should be installed and setted up properly and should work properly with the 'Ring' smartphone App.

-Now in the Alexa App on your smartphone you should add the 'Ring Video Doorbell' Alexa skill and create an Alexa Routine.
+Now in the Alexa App on your smartphone you should add the 'Ring Video Doorbell' Alexa skill and create an Alexa routine.
-In this Routine you can add an action: set (e.g.) 'FritzPhoneRing' to 'On'
+In this routine you can add an action: set (e.g.) 'FritzPhoneRing' to 'On'

 Now hopefully the DECT-phones should ring when you press the doorbell.